mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 21 July 2025

-- The average temperature today is 21.35˚C,
+- The average temperature today is 21.2˚C,
-- With highs of 22.21˚C and lows of 20.47˚C,
+- With highs of 22.38˚C and lows of 20.47˚C,
-- It may feel like 21.11˚C with scattered clouds
+- It may feel like 20.99˚C with few clouds
-- The wind speed is 4.63m/s and visibility is 10000m
+- The wind speed is 4.92m/s and visibility is 10000m
-- The pressure is 1001hPa and humidity is 60%
+- The pressure is 1002hPa and humidity is 62%
 - The sun will rise at 04:14 and set at 20:14

 <!-- weather_marker ends -->